 In a multi-vendor solution you often deal with different pricing structures and licensing agreements.
 How does that differ with a single-vendor solution?

 If you’re designing a mix-and-match system, one software vendor may be charging you per camera stream while another charges you per IP address.
 It can be hard to track how many licenses you need, when they expire or need to be renewed, and whether you’ll be charged an upgrade fee every year or two.
-When you work with a single vendor, all those details are coordinated with one source – how many licenses you’ll need, how frequently they’ll need to be updated, or whether the devices purchased come with one-time licensing fees that include upgrades.
+When you work with a single vendor, all those details are coordinated with one source – how many licenses you’ll need, how frequently they’ll need to be updated, or whether the devices purchased come with licensing fees that include upgrades.

 #2 SIMPLE INSTALLATION, CONFIGURATION AND MANAGEMENT